-Although propane fire pits provide warmth, they are not as effective as larger built-in fire pits.
-Thus, make sure you bring some blankets, too, on your camping trip!
+Although propane fire pits provide warmth, due to their size they're not as effective as larger built-in fire pits.
+So, if you're one that feels the cold all too easy, make sure you bring some blankets on your camping trip.

 What Makes a Propane Fire Pit Great for an RV?

 No camping trip is complete without a roaring fire in the evening to keep you company.
 However, it may not always be possible to have a traditional wood fire due to logistics issues, fire bans, and other restrictions.
-Therefore, many RV owners and campers nowadays are using portable propane fire pits to keep themselves warm.
-Moreover, the following features make propane fire pit great for an RV:
+To combat this, many RV owners and campers are using a portable propane fire pit instead.

 Portable propane fire pits are lightweight, compact, easy to assemble, and easy to carry around.
-They are a perfect alternative to the traditional wood fire, where fire restrictions or lack of wood may be the issue.
-They provide the same benefits as a real fire without any hassle.
+They're a perfect alternative to the traditional wood fire, where fire restrictions or lack of wood may be the issue.
+Basically, a portable fire pit offers the same benefits as a real fire without any hassle.

 One of the best features of a propane fire pit is that it gives users complete control over the flame size and how much heat it should generate.
-Furthermore, it can easily be turned off with a switch, and the fire is doused immediately.
-You do not need to find water to put over the coals and flames to ensure that it’s out before bedtime.
-Moreover, you do not have to worry about hot ash or embers getting on your chairs or clothes and burning a hole in them.
+It can easily be turned off with a switch, and the fire is doused immediately.
+You don't need to find water to put over the coals and flames to ensure that it’s out before bedtime.
+You don't have to worry about hot ash or embers getting on your chairs or clothes and burning a hole in them either.

 Unlimited Location Options

 Portable propane fire pits are lightweight and can be used anywhere you like.
-With this product, you are not restricted to have your fire at an existing camping ring at your campsite.
-In addition, they are safe to use on your patio or deck and are a great product to add a nice touch to your pool party in the backyard.
+With this product, you aren't restricted to having your fire at an existing camping ring at your campsite.
+In addition, they're safe to use on your patio or deck, making them ideal for garden parties and barbecues.

 How to Set Up an RV Propane Fire Pit

 Most RVs come with low-pressure propane connection that can be used for gas grills as well as portable fire pits.
-Unfortunately, your fire pit will not come with the parts needed to attach it to the valve in your motorhome.
+Unfortunately, your fire pit won't come with the parts needed to attach it to the valve in your motorhome.

-In order to connect your fire pit to your RV, you will need a hose, an adapter, and a small male plug that snaps into your RV’s propane connection.
+So, to connect your fire pit to your RV, you'll need a hose, an adapter, and a small male plug that snaps into your RV’s propane connection.
 A 20-foot hose is a safe choice as it keeps the fire pit at a good distance from your RV.